eliaxelang007/rhythm.js/README.md

     const rhythm = new RhythmContext();
     const compiled_song = await rhythm.compile(song);

+    const fade_duration_seconds = 20;

     const faded_song = await rhythm.compile(
         new Gain(
-            compiled_song, // You could very well put any other Audio Command here.
+            compiled_song, // [1] You could very well put any other Audio Command here.
 It doesn't have to be compiled.
             [
                 {
                     value: 0.01, // Can't exponentially fade in from a flat 0.